Sohail8095/project/README.md

 cat id_rsa.pub
 ```

-copy the content of id_rsa.pub in and in server 2 run the below commands
+copy the content of id_rsa.pub in server 2 run the below commands

 ```console
 cd .ssh